 Once the completed application, all supporting material, and the application fee have been received, the application will be submitted to the Admissions Committee.
-The Admissions Committee is the Executive Committee of GGI.
-The Executive Committee invites two GGI students in good standing to participate in the interview process (see below) and to act as full voting members for the purpose of recommending to Graduate Studies the most competitive applicants for admission.
-Student representatives are chosen by the GGI student body.
-The Admissions Committee is chaired by the Graduate Group Chair and consists of the 2 students, 3 elected members of the GGI faculty as well as the student advisors (currently 4).
-All members of the Executive Committee have equal voting rights according to the bylaws of GGI.
-All members on the committee review all applications.
-Based on a review of each entire application, a decision is made to either reject the application, or to invite the applicant to attend the recruitment event.
-The recruitment event includes a formal interview by a panel of GGI faculty members.
-Each panel includes at least one member of the Admissions Committee.
-A separate interview with GGI students is to be held.
+The Admissions Committee is the Executive Committee of GGI plus additional members of the GGI faculty.
+The Executive Committee also invites six GGI students in good standing to participate in the interview process (see below) and to act as full voting members for the purpose of recommending to Graduate Studies the most competitive applicants for admission.
+The Admissions Committee consists of the Admissions Committee Chair, the Graduate Group Chair, the 3 elected members of the GGI faculty serving on the Executive Committee, Graduate Advisors (currently 5), the 6 students, plus additional GGI faculty members as needed depending on the size of the applicant pool.
+All members of the Admissions Committee have equal voting rights according to the bylaws of GGI.
+All members on the Admissions Committee review all applications.
+Based on a review of each entire application, a decision is made to either reject the application, or to invite the applicant to interview via video conference and then attend the recruitment event.
+The formal video conference interview is conducted by a panel of GGI faculty members and current students.
+Each panel includes at least three members of the Admissions Committee.